-Problems in low temperature geochemistry, including clay mineralogy and diagenesis,
+Problems in low temperature geochemistry, including clay mineralogy and diagenesis.

 685. Genesis of Ore Deposits (3)

-5. Genesis of Ore Deposits (3)

 Two lectures and three hours of laboratory.

-Prerequisites: Geological Sciences 525; and Geological Sciences 530 or four units of physical chemistry.
-Application of mineralogy, petrography, and chemistry to an understanding of the origin of ore deposits. the of office of the organization of the second of the form 797.
-Research (1-3) Cr/NC/SP Prerequisite: Consent of the department.
+Prerequisites: Geological Sciences 525, and Geological Sciences 530 or four units of physical chemistry.
+Application of mineralogy, petrography, and chemistry to an understanding of the origin of ore deposits.
+797. Research (1-3) Cr/NC/SP Prerequisite: Consent of the department.